JuliaClimate/ClimateTools.jl/docs/src/installation.md

 ## Approach no. 2a.
 Use a Conda virtual environment and link PyCall.jl to it

-An alternative approach is create a virtual python environment with conda and install the required packages and then link PyCall.jl to this virtual python environment.
-More information can be found in [PyCall](https://github.com/JuliaPy/PyCall.jl) documentation.
+If the main system python distribution is not set-up properly, the recommended approach is to use a Conda environment.
+Basemap is much easier to install through this approach.
+The is simply a matter of creating a virtual python environment with conda and installing the required packages and then linking Julia's PyCall.jl package to this virtual conda environment.
+More information can be found in [PyCall](https://github.com/JuliaPy/PyCall.jl) documentation for custom Conda environment.

-**2.1 Create a virtual environment with Conda**
+**2.1a Create a virtual environment with Conda**

 ```bash
 $ conda create -name ClimateTools pytyhon=3.6